google/osv.dev/docs/api-quickstart.md

 ---
 # Quickstart

 Here are a couple of examples that you can run to get an idea of the API.
-Additional details are available in the rest of the docs.
+See [here](api.md#osv-api) for furthere information.

 ## Return a vulnerability associated with a commit hash